Przejdź do treści głównej

 Recommended for: K8s purists, GitOps workflows, minimizing ops overhead

-Our experience with production K8s
+My experience with production K8s

 Bottom line: Want least maintenance → GKE Autopilot.
 Need control + scale → EKS + Karpenter.
 Azure ecosystem → AKS (especially with FREE control plane).

-DevOps and CI/CD – tools and integrations
+DevOps and CI/CD: tools and integrations

 Azure DevOps Ecosystem